ricohapi/theta-plugin-camera-api-sample-x/README.md

 # THETA X Plug-in : Camera API Sample

-Version: 1.5.0
+Version: 1.5.1

 This sample project shows how to implement a plug-in using Camera API for RICOH THETA X.
-The program language is Kotlin, please checkout [java branch](https://github.com/ricohapi/theta-plugin-camera-api-sample-x/tree/java) to see Java code.
+The program language is Kotlin, please checkout [java branch](https://github.com/ricohapi/theta-plugin-camera-api-sample-x/tree/java) to see Java code, but java branch is not maintained after version 1.5.0.

 ## Contents